alem0lars/configs_book/windows/software/system/7zip.md

 ## Installation

-Run the following commands in an administrator console:
+Run the following commands *in an administrator console*:

 ```
 choco install 7zip